devth/devth.github.com/glossary.md

 //=> 2
 ```

-Existential types let us drop the type annotation on `count`!
+Existential types let us drop the type annotation on `count`{:.language-scala}!
 Note, there's a
 shorthand way of expressing this:

 ``` scala